TrueUSD (TUSD) Price Hits $1.00

-TrueUSD (TUSD) traded down 0% against the dollar during the 1 day period ending at 14:00 PM E.T. on January 6th.
-TrueUSD has a market cap of $2.20 billion and approximately $196.05 million worth of TrueUSD was traded on exchanges in the last 24 hours.
-Over the last seven days, TrueUSD has traded up 0.1% against the dollar.
-One TrueUSD token can currently be bought for approximately $1.00 or 0.00002280 BTC on exchanges.
+TrueUSD (TUSD) traded up 0.1% against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on January 10th.
+In the last seven days, TrueUSD has traded down 0.4% against the U.S. dollar.
+One TrueUSD token can now be purchased for $1.00 or 0.00002183 BTC on major exchanges.
+TrueUSD has a market capitalization of $2.13 billion and approximately $369.61 million worth of TrueUSD was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.